Skip to content

 3. In the cluster details page, choose the Applications tab.

-6. In the next screen, choose Add new configuration, and then enter the following:
+5. Choose Add new configuration, and then enter the following information:

-Note: In Amazon EMR 6.5, pass the configuration property spark.sql.catalogImplementation=hive when running Spark jobs.
-For more information, see Dynamically loading Spark properties in the Apache Spark documentation.
+Note: When you run Spark jobs on Amazon EMR version 6.5, pass the configuration property spark.sql.catalogImplementation=hive.
+For more information, see Dynamically loading Spark properties on the Apache Spark website.

-To query a table that's in a different AWS account, specify the account number in the query.
+To query a table that's in a different account, specify the account number in the query.
 The account number is the same as the catalog ID.
-For example, to query demodb.tab1 in account 111122223333 in Hive, run the following command:
+For example, to query demodb.tab1 in account 111122223333, run the following command.

 SELECT * FROM `111122223333/demodb.tab1` LIMIT 5;